malcolm-kee/malcolm-kee/workshops/react-testing/03-testing-function/testing-function.md

 Let's walkthrough what we've just did:

-1. When we execute `npm run test` in the command line, it will runs the command being configured in `scripts.test` in `package.json`, which is `react-scripts test`.
+1. When we execute `yarn test` in the command line, it will runs the command being configured in `scripts.test` in `package.json`, which is `react-scripts test`.

    ```json fileName=package.json highlightedLines=6
    {